jeffrey82221/resume_revision/2024_resume.md

 **Responsibility**

-- Responsible for planning new architecture component specifications based on the goals set by the new team leader.
+- Responsible for planning new architecture component specifications based on the goals set by the manager.
-- Assisted the team leader in translating objectives into development tasks for team members and clarifying task dependencies.
+- Assisted the manager in translating objectives into development tasks for team members and clarifying task dependencies.
 - Conducted code reviews to ensure development quality and managed the integration and conflict resolution of features.

 **Accomplishment**